kugogt/University_Projects/Personal_Project/README.md

 ---

+## 🚀 Goal
+The primary goal was to create a **clean and modular pipeline** that is:
+- Easy to understand
+- Reusable for other regression tasks
+- Flexible enough to adapt to new data

+---

 ## 📋 Project Scope
 This repository contains the **full machine learning workflow**, from raw data exploration to final model evaluation and interpretation, including: